Pench National Park

-Pench National Park is a national park in the Indian states of Madhya Pradesh and Maharashtra.
-It is part of Pench Tiger Reserve and covers an area of 758 km2.
-It was declared a sanctuary in 1965, raised to the status of a national park in 1975 and enlisted as a tiger reserve in 1992.
-The national park consists of dry deciduous forests; fauna includes tiger, deer and birds.
+Pench National Park is a national park in the Indian state of Madhya Pradesh.
+It was created in 1983 with an area of 292.85 km2 in the Seoni and Chhindwara districts.
+Since 1992, the park has formed part of the core of the Pench Tiger Reserve, together with Pench Mowgli Sanctuary.
+The wider reserve also includes a substantial buffer area.

 Geography

-Pench National Park is located in Seoni District and Chhindwara district of Madhya Pradesh and Nagpur district of Maharashtra.
-It comprises 758 km2, of which 299 km2 form the park's core area and Mowgli Pench Sanctuary.
-The remaining 464 km2 form the buffer zone.
-Around 257 square kilometres area is in Maharashtra.
-It derives its name from the Pench River that flows through the park.
-It's elevation ranges from 425 to 620 m.
-The protected area is covered with small hills and teak mixed forest in the southern reaches of the Satpura Range.
-The temperature varies from 4 C in December to 42 C in May.
-Average rainfall is 1300 mm.
+Pench National Park encompasses 292.85 km2 in the Seoni district and Chhindwara district of Madhya Pradesh.
+The Pench River and numerous small streams flow through the national park, which forms the core area of Pench Tiger Reserve.
+The temperature in this region varies from -2 C in winter to 49.5 C in summer, and mean yearly rainfall is 1400 mm.
+Its elevation ranges from 425 to 620 m.

 Vegetation

-The forest in the park consists of dry deciduous forests and tree includes teak mixed with other species like saja, bijiayasal, lendia, haldu, dhaora, salai, amla, amaltas, mahua and white kulu.
-The ground is covered with maze of grasses, plants, bushes and saplings.
+The forest in the park consists of dry deciduous forests, and the tree includes teak mixed with other species like saja, bijiayasal, lendia, haldu, dhaora, salai, amla, amaltas, mahua, and white kulu.
+The ground is covered with a maze of grasses, plants, bushes, and saplings.
 Bamboo is also found at places.

 Wildlife

-The Pench National park is home to diverse flora and fauna which includes over 40 species of mammals, 13 species of reptiles and more than 210 bird species.
-It host snake species such as cobras, pythons and the Indian krait.
+Pench National Park is home to diverse flora and fauna, which includes over 40 species of mammals, 13 species of reptiles, and more than 210 bird species.
+It hosts snake species such as cobras, pythons, and the Indian krait.